ZetaPossibly/Bespoke-Client/README.md

 **The LICENCE is very important.
 Make sure to read it.**

 Bespoke Client __*(Pre-Alpha)*__ v0.1
+*Use the main.user.js file here: https://github.com/ZetaPossibly/Bespoke-Client/blob/main/main.user.js*

 ----

+# How to use
+**Reccomended to use with tampermonkey!** Unsure what that is or how to use it?
+Learn about here: https://www.youtube.com/watch?v=c4m8PMzWa_8 .

 ## NOTE
 This project is **UNDER-DEVELOPMENT** and is not even close to finished.
 The current state of it is a framework to integrate and build further scripts for GeoFS with a unified UI system.

-# How to use
-**Reccomended to use with tampermonkey!** Unsure what that is or how to use it?
-Learn about here: https://www.youtube.com/watch?v=c4m8PMzWa_8

 ## Current Support
 - Helmet Mounted Display